 My doctor switched me to prescription albuterol.
 Within a short time, the price sky-rocketed, apparently due to a change in propellant from CFC to HFC.
 The drug company considered it a new or reformulated drug and jacked the price way up.

 I am so glad that Primatene is available once again, as it is considerably cheaper than prescription albuterol.

 When Is It Appropriate to Use Primatene Mist?

 Some doctors believe that asthma is far too serious for patients to treat on their own.
 They worry that if people rely on this OTC option that they may not get the preventive treatment they need, such as regular inhaled steroid medications to calm airway inflammation.
-The FDA defends its decision to return Primatene Mist to pharmacies as part of its push to make more products available without prescription.
-The agency does not see this product as a replacement for prescription asthma treatment.
+We heard from a retired nurse recently who made these objections clear.

 We urge you and others who plan to use Primatene Mist for mild asthma to discuss this thoroughly with their physician first.
 Primatene Mist is only for treating asthma, not for other conditions that can cause wheezing.
-It is to be used for the temporary relief of mild symptoms, not as a sole treatment nor for a severe flare-up.
+Patients use it for the temporary relief of mild symptoms only, not as a sole treatment nor for a severe flare-up.